Ahmedfadiya/Module_10_Challenge/README.md

 The CSV file that’s provided for this Challenge contains the price change data of cryptocurrencies in different periods.
 The task are:

-Import the Data (provided in the starter code)
-Prepare the Data (provided in the starter code)
+•Import the Data (provided in the starter code) •Prepare the Data (provided in the starter code)
-Find the Best Value for k Using the Original Data Cluster Cryptocurrencies with K-means Using the Original Data Optimize Clusters with Principal Component Analysis Find the Best Value for k Using the PCA Data
+•Find the Best Value for k Using the Original Data •Cluster Cryptocurrencies with K-means Using the Original Data •Optimize Clusters with Principal Component Analysis •Find the Best Value for k Using the PCA Data
-Cluster the Cryptocurrencies with K-means Using the PCA Data Visualize and Compare the Results
+•Cluster the Cryptocurrencies with K-means Using the PCA Data •Visualize and Compare the Results

 ---